uwiger/gproc/doc/gproc.md

 Updates the cached value as well as underlying environment.

-This function should be exercised with caution, as it affects the larger
-environment outside gproc.
-This function modifies the cached value, and then
-proceeds to update the underlying environment (OS environment variable or
-application environment variable).

-When the `mnesia` alternative is used, gproc will try to update any existing object, changing only the `Pos` position.
+This function should be exercised with caution, as it affects the larger environment outside gproc.
+This function modifies the cached value, and then proceeds to update the underlying environment (OS environment variable or application environment variable).When the `mnesia` alternative is used, gproc will try to update any existing object, changing only the `Pos` position.
 If no such object exists, it will create a new object, setting any other attributes (except `Pos` and the key) to `undefined`.<a name="set_value-2"></a>